 Current location: London

-Celine talks to us about the research she completed at Plymouth University.
+Celine talks to us about the research she completed at the University of Plymouth.

 What was the title of your research project?

 It’s a bit of a tongue twister...
 The Effect of Psychosocial Information Resources on the Psychological Impact of Genetic Testing for Patients.
 It explored patients’ experiences of having genetic testing and developing an information leaflet to support them through that process.